 - Bodie Island Lighthouse

-- Not featured in the slide show: I had an amazing massage at Hairoics and I went back twice and considered moving there so I could make my massage therapist my massage therapist for life.
+- Go to the Spa: Not featured in the slide show: I had an amazing massage at Hairoics and I went back twice and considered moving there so I could make my massage therapist my massage therapist for life.
 That's commitment.

 For Our Next Trip

-We truly wished we had 2 weeks here.
+We truly wished we had 2 weeks here, well I'd actually take a full MONTH.
 Here are some of the things we didn't fit in but want to do next time:

 - North Carolina Aquarium on Roanoke Island